-4. The Program
+4. The Drug Treatment Court Program

-Participation in the DTC program is on a voluntary basis.
-The accused who has been charged with a non-violent criminal offence or an offence under the Controlled Drug and Substances Act must apply for admission into the program.
-Individuals who are charged with violent offences or have a history of violent offences generally do not qualify for the DTC program.(43)
+Participation in the DTC program is voluntary.
+The accused who has been charged with a non-violent criminal offence or an offence under the Controlled Drugs and Substances Act must apply for admission into the program.
+Individuals who are charged with violent offences or have a history of violent offences generally do not qualify for the DTC program.(51)

-The participants in the DTC are most commonly charged with theft, possession of stolen property, non-residential break and enter, mischief, communication for the purpose of prostitution, and breaches of court orders.
+The participants in the DTC are most commonly charged with non-violent Criminal Code offences, such as theft, possession of stolen property, non-residential break and enter, mischief and communication for the purpose of prostitution.
 With respect to drug offences, the more frequent offences are those of simple possession, possession for the purpose of trafficking and trafficking (at the street level).
-These offences are generally known to be committed by individuals who are trying to feed an addiction.
+The above-noted offences are generally known to be committed by individuals who are trying to feed an addiction.